privacyidea/privacyidea/doc/application_plugins/index.rst

 .. index:: Application Plugins, OTRS, FreeRADIUS, SAML, PAM, ownCloud

 privacyIDEA comes with application plugins.
-These are plugins for applications like PAM, OTRS, Apache2, FreeRADIUS, ownCloud or simpleSAMLphp which enable these application to authenticate users against privacyIDEA.
+These are plugins for applications like PAM, OTRS, Apache2, FreeRADIUS, ownCloud, simpleSAMLphp or Keycloak which enable these application to authenticate users against privacyIDEA.

 You may also write your own application plugin or connect your own application